pjperger-toast/banking-status/README.md

 1. If Google Sheets is being weird
    1. Ensure the named ranges are in place `Data > Named ranges`
    1. Ensure you changed the format of the specified columns (see above) after importing the data
+   1. Ensure there are no blank rows at the bottom of the source sheet.